 6. Don’t be Frugal at the Grocery Store.

 Most people I know eat out…a lot.
-Even if it’s fast food, it’s not cheap nowadays, and on top of the expensive restaurant bill, there’s a tip, but somehow they justify paying whatever the bill is.
+Even if it’s fast food, it’s not cheap nowadays, and on top of the expensive restaurant bill, there’s tax and a tip, but somehow they justify paying whatever the bill is.
 Yet, I’ve had those same people tell me they won’t buy a certain item at the grocery store because it’s too expensive.
-Maldon Sea Salt, for example is very expensive salt (about $10 for 8.5 oz) but it will change the way your food tastes, and isn’t some overprocessed, bleached, chemical added salt, and it will also last a long time.
+For example, Maldon sea salt is a relatively expensive salt, but it will change the way your food tastes, and isn’t some over processed, bleached, chemical added product.
+This is one of my top kitchen basics.

-I have always had to watch our budget, used coupons whenever I could, but I would rather do without an item, rather than use an inferior or poor quality ingredient when it comes to cooking.
+From when we were first married until our children left university, I always had to watch our budget.
+However, when it came to groceries, I would rather do without an item, rather than use an inferior or poor quality ingredient.
 Of course, this does not mean to say that if I can’t afford the organic filet mignon, we’re not eating meat.

 Please do not misinterpret this to mean that I think you should splurge on the most expensive items when food shopping; that is not what I am saying at all.
 I just want people to think about not trying to save a few cents (pence) or a dollar (pound) here and there on their food budget for poor quality items, but to consider skipping that extra drink at the restaurant or a meal at McDonald’s instead.